 Deer may be at their most vulnerable while they sleep if it were not for one thing.
 Thanks to their consistently swiveling ears, deer know what is happening around them at all times.
 If they hear the slightest noise out of rhythm with the woods, they can quickly bolt from their beds.

-A whitetail’s ability to maintain a constant state of awareness while drifting in and out of sleep makes them one of the most formidable game animals one can pursue.
-It is highly unlikely you will see a deer sleeping in the wild, but if you do, take a moment to appreciate just how unique of an opportunity you have to witness this deer behaviors.
+A whitetail’s ability to maintain a constant state of awareness while drifting in and out of sleep makes it one of the most formidable game animals one can pursue.
+It is highly unlikely you will see a deer sleeping in the wild, but if you do, take a moment to appreciate just how unique an opportunity you have to witness this behavior.